-Coverage is available in all 22 risk areas of the province for dryland or irrigated crops and is based on the 80 per cent coverage level offered for barley under Crop Insurance.
+Coverage is available in all 22 risk areas of the province for dryland or irrigated crops and uses a proxy crop based on the 80 per cent coverage level offered for barley under Crop Insurance.

-Damage caused by designated perils to the insured feedgrains in the immediate geographic area (proxy area).
+Causes of loss: Damage caused by designated perils to the insured feedgrains in the immediate geographic area (proxy area).

-Compensation for barley proxy losses is based on the claim rate of feedgrains clients insured under crop insurance in the immediate geographic area (proxy area).
+Indemnity: Compensation for barley proxy losses is based on the claim rate of feedgrains clients insured under crop insurance in the immediate geographic area (proxy area).